rowanc1/scipy2024-article/article.md

 ---
-title: Transformative Approaches in Science Communication
+title: Transformative Approaches in Scientific Publishing
 abstract: |
   Difficult problems that are globally relevant and urgent - like climate change, pandemics, and water security - require us to radically rethink how we publish and work on scientific breakthroughs.
 Advances in technology for data workflows have increased the speed and scope of scientific discovery.
 However, scientific dialogue still uses outdated technology for communicating and sharing knowledge, relying on static PDFs that are a poor representation of the complexities of science.
 This gap impedes the speed of research dissemination, reuse, and uptake: we require new mediums to compose ideas and ways to share research findings as early and as often as possible.
-In this paper we introduce Curvenote and the use of MyST Markdown to illustrate examples of improving metadata and transforming publishing practices for individuals and societies.
+In this paper we discuss two tools for scientific dialogue, MyST Markdown and Curvenote, and illustrate examples of improving metadata, the reading experience, and transforming publishing practices for individuals and societies.
 ---

 ## Introduction and Motivation